 Everything you need to know about the Cape Town Carnival

-On 17 March 2018, the streets of Cape Town will burst into a colourful and joyous celebration with the Cape Town Carnival.
+Every March, the streets of Cape Town burst into a colourful and joyous celebration with the Cape Town Carnival.
 Think Rio Carnival, but with real African flavour and Cape Town pizzazz.
 There will be dancing, pyrotechnics, enormous colourful floats, giant puppets, live music, and hot firemen and women.
 Here’s everything you need to know about this not-to-be-missed Cape Town event.

 Where & when

-The Fan Walk in Green Point will be for pedestrians only from 2 pm on Saturday 17 March 2018.
-The parade officially kicks off at 7 pm and will end at 10 pm when the family-friendly Carnival party starts.
-The 2017 Idols winner Paxton Fielie will be the headlining act at the Cape Town Carnival Village, followed by up-and-coming artists, and DJs.
+The Fan Walk in Green Point is for pedestrians only for the event.
+The parade officially kicks off in the evening, and afterwards there is a family-friendly Carnival party starts.
+There is usually an exciting headline act at the Cape Town Carnival Village, followed by up-and-coming artists, and DJs.
 It’s best to get there early to secure your spot, enjoy food and beverages from the vendors, and have your face painted.
 The Fan Walk is a 2km long stretch offering many great viewing spots where you’ll be able to see the over 2,000 dazzling costumed performers and magnificent floats.

 The event is completely free, just show up in your dancing shoes and dress comfortably.
 Food and drinks will be on sale from various vendors.
-Seated and VIP tickets are for sale if you’d like to get a better view or seat for the evening with tickets ranging from R300 to R1,300.
+Seated and VIP tickets are available if you’d like to get a better view or seat for the evening.

 The Cape Town Carnival brings the city together for a night of celebration, but the people behind the scenes work for a whole year to make the magic happen.
 Last year the Carnival generated work for 1,172 people.
 The event assists and encourages skills development in creative fields with hundreds of costumes being made and the construction of the massive floats.
 It’s a testament to the people of the city and it’s a great experience to see their determination and hard work really come to life on Carnival night.